m4ch374/GTA_Cayo_ATM/README.md

 ## How to use:
-In order for the program to work properly, make sure you had Windows Firewall **Enabled**
+In order for the program to work properly, make sure you had Windows Firewall **Enabled** **Do not** use it before GTA is launched or else you will not be able to access GTA Online

 1. Make sure Windows Firewall is **Enabled**
 2. Select file path to GTA's executable file